The Logan County Health District examines and permits PRIVATE water systems in Logan County.

 - During startup of seasonal wells.

 Private Water Systems Contractors are licensed by the Ohio Department of Health.
-A list of currently licensed contractors is available at the ODH Private Water Systems Program website.
+A list of currently licensed contractors is available from the following ODH Private Water Systems Program websites:

 For more information and assistance with your private water system, please call 937.592.9040.
 You may also e-mail us at LCHD@loganhealth.org.

 - Private Water Systems Ohio Administrative code Chapter 3701-28

 - Public Drinking Water programs are regulated by the Ohio Environmental Protection Agency.